 Text to be adopted begins here.

-TGbn editor: Please add the following new subclause 37.x Seamless Roaming to the 802.11bn draft D0.1:
+TGbn editor: Please add the following new subclause 37.12 Seamless Roaming to the 802.11bn draft D0.1:

-37.x Seamless Roaming
+37.12 Seamless Roaming

-37.x.1 General
+37.12.1 General [M#2]

-Seamless Roaming only applies to non-AP MLD transitions between AP MLDs within the same ESS.
-Seamless Roaming comprises of a set of procedures that reduces the time during which connectivity is lost between a non-AP MLD and the DS during a transition between a current AP MLD and a target AP MLD.
-With these procedures, the non-AP MLD continues to remain in state 4 preserving the context for data transmission for a seamless experience.
+Seamless roaming is a mechanism for a non-AP MLD to transition from its current AP MLD to another target AP MLD that minimizes the time during which connectivity between the non-AP MLD and the DS is lost.
+By using these procedures, the non-AP MLD remains in State 4 of association during the transition while preserving the context for data transmission for a seamless experience.

+[Editorial note: need further clarification on which peer entity that State 4 is referring to since there are the serving AP MLD and the target AP MLD]

+[Editorial note: to be done - A description of the framework is required here (or in Clause 4).

+[Editorial note: to be done - A definition of the components that take part in the transition process.
+Note that this may change the names of the components in the sections below.

-37.x.2 Roaming preparation procedure
+37.12.2 Roaming preparation procedure [M#26, 162]

-Before performing the roaming procedure as described in 37.x.3 (Roaming procedure), a roaming preparation procedure can be performed.
-The roaming preparation procedure includes:
+A roaming preparation procedure may be performed before performing the roaming execution procedure that is described in 37.12.3 (Roaming execution procedure).
+The roaming preparation procedure consists of:

-Transfer or renegotiation of the context (see 37.x.4 (Contexts)) to a target AP MLD, and
+Transfer of the context (see 37.12.4 (Context)) related to the non-AP MLD from the current AP MLD to the target AP MLD or the renegotiation of the context with the target AP MLD (see 37.x.4 (Context)).
+The context that can be transferred or renegotiated is defined in 37.12.4 (Context).

-Setting up the link(s) with a target AP MLD.
+Setting up the link(s) with the target AP MLD.

 Details on what context can be transferred or renegotiated is TBD

+[Editorial note: how the renegotiation and link setup are done are TBD]

-37.x.3 Roaming procedure
+37.12.3 Roaming execution procedure [M#27, 44]

-When a non-AP MLD intends to roam using the Seamless Roaming to a target AP MLD from the current AP MLD, the non-AP MLD shall send a TBD Request frame to the current AP MLD and the current AP MLD shall respond with a TBD Response frame.
-The current AP MLD may continue to deliver downlink data frames to the non-AP MLD for a TBD period of time.
-The non-AP MLD may choose to continue to receive downlink data frames from the current AP MLD.
+When a non-AP MLD uses Seamless roaming to transition from the current AP MLD to a target AP MLD, the non-AP MLD shall send a TBD Request frame to the current AP MLD.
+The current AP MLD may transmit individually addressed downlink Data frames to the non-AP MLD for a period of TBD time.
+The period of TBD time starts from the time the TBD Request frame is successfully transmitted.
+If the non-AP MLD chooses to receive the individually addressed buffered downlink Data frames from the current AP MLD, it may do so for a period of TBD time.

-Upon reception of the TBD Request frame, the current AP MLD shall:
+After receiving the TBD Request frame:

-Transfer the context that is required for resuming operations with the target AP MLD (implementation-specific).
-The context that can be transferred is described in 37.x.4 (Contexts).
+The current AP MLD shall transfer the context (see 37.12.4 (Context)) that is required for enabling operations with the target AP MLD..
+The context that can be transferred or renegotiated is defined in 37.12.4 (Context).

-The current AP MLD may forward any downlink data that is buffered to the target AP MLD [Actual mechanism TBD].
+The current AP MLD may forward to the target AP MLD any pending individually addressed downlink Data frames that are intended for the non-AP MLD that initiated Seamless roaming [Actual mechanism TBD].

-At the time the TBD Response frame is sent, the transfer of the context that is required for resuming operation to the target AP MLD shall be completed.
+The current AP MLD shall send a TBD Response frame to the non-AP MLD after the transfer or renegotiation of the context is completed.

-Upon reception of the TBD Response frame, the non-AP MLD may send class 3 frames to the target AP MLD.
+NOTE—How to transfer the context is implementation-specific.

+The non-AP MLD shall not transmit Class 3 frames to the target AP MLD until it has received the TBD Response frame sent by the current AP MLD.
+[TBD when the non-AP MLD shall be able to receive Class 3 frames from the target AP MLD once it has received the TBD Response frame frame].